 Just follow the steps below:

 Step 1: Make sure you are following the requirements

-You can generate the CSR directly in from your Synology account, but first make sure you meet to following requirements:
+You can generate the CSR directly from your Synology account, but first, make sure you meet to following requirements:

 After you take care of the above prerequisites, you can continue with the CSR generation.